 I was honored recently to be asked to write a blog post about the experience of relocating in retirement by Sue over at the most excellent Sizzling Toward 60 & Beyond.
-In that the post just went live, I'm happy to share news of it here, in the hopes that you'll hop on over using the link below, and enjoy perusing it as much as I enjoyed writing it!
+In that the post just went live, I'm happy to share news of it here, and enjoy perusing it as much as I enjoyed writing it!

 Thriving In A New Location by Tamara @ My Retirement Project